 A COOPERATIVE COMMUNITY PROJECT

 The Lycoming County Women’s History Collection is an online archive of source material relating to the history of women in Lycoming County, Pennsylvania.
-This primary source material, all from local archives, includes photographs, correspondence, minute books, diaries, scrapbooks, recipe books, newspaper stories, and much more.
+This collection, all from local archives, includes photographs, correspondence, minute books, diaries, scrapbooks, recipe books, newspaper stories, and much more.
 The documents highlight the history of local women in volunteer and reform organizations, education, the arts, the workplace, and in their private lives.
 The majority of the materials are from the time period 1875-1925.

-The project is a cooperative effort of the Lycoming College's Snowden Library, the James V. Brown Library, and the Lycoming County Historical Society.
+The project is a cooperative effort of Lycoming College's Snowden Library, the James V. Brown Library, and the Lycoming County Historical Society.
 Other partners include the Williamsport Home, the Williamsport Hospital School of Nursing Alumni Association, and the YWCA of Northcentral PA.

 The project is directed by Snowden Library and the website is hosted by Lycoming College.

 In honor of Women’s History Month, the Williamsport Sun-Gazette published a special issue of West Branch Life, celebrating historical women of Lycoming County.
 Women of Distinction features richly illustrated stories from the “Williamsport Women” newspaper series authored by Mary Sieminski, Janet Hurlbert, and Judith Gouldin.